Principal Investigator: Adam Birr and Jeff Strock

 Start Date: 4/26/2010 | End Date: 8/29/2014

-The final report is available through the Minnesota Water Research Digital Library
+FINAL REPORT is available in the Minnesota Water Research Digital Library

 Quantify the water quality and quantity characteristics of perennial vegetation on undisturbed soils and compare it to agricultural management practices commonly used in southwestern Minnesota.